KristenGarnier/3D-landing-page/README.md

     ``npm install``

 Then do the following to start generating dist files and serve your website locally :
 ``npm start``

+A new browser page should now open in your browser with the page

+##Create production bundle

+Via your terminal run :
+``npm run dist``

+A dist folder will be created into the project's root folder, it contains all the optimized files, ready to be put on a server !

 ## Where are the source files ?